hygieia/hygieia/pages/hygieia/api/api.md

 Note the following:

  * If the value of `dbusername` is empty, then system skips MongoDB authorization.
  * Expiration time is mandatory for users to see any content.
 If you do not specify the expiration time, then the token can be considered as permanently expired.
 Leaving this value blank will not terminate the application start up.
-However, users will not be able to see any content
+However, users will not be able to see any content.
  * If the secret is left blank, a random key is generated.
 To allow multiple instances of the API to validate the same JWT token, provide the same key to each running instance of the API.
  * If both LDAP parameters are not provided, then LDAP is not available as an authentication provider.
  * When enabling proxy support for the monitor widget, if the host is not supplied, the rest of the monitor.proxy args are ignored.
 If running with Docker, then by default, the port and type is 80 and HTTP respectively.
 When running locally, you must specify the values for these properties.